The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 ## Test

-Each "tool" has a /test directory containing a script nameed "regression" to run "unit" tests.
+Each "tool" has a /test directory containing a script named `regression` to run "unit" tests.
 With no arguments it should run default unit tests.

 No database files should be in tests.
 Read LEF/DEF/Verilog to make a